abhinav9573/KBC-India/README.md

 ## Development

 The app uses Create React App with no additional build tools required.
 Simply run `npm start` to begin development.

+**Developed by:** Abhinav Gupta
+**Copyright © 2024** - All rights reserved.
+This project is created for educational and portfolio purposes.